AngieGarcia1989/lista-de-tareas-React/README.md

 - Run React app in develop mode

 ## Deploy

+To deploy app in staging make a pull request to the staging branch.

+To deploy app in production make a pull request to the main branch.

 To get production static files with the previous scripts execute the following instructions.